 implying that the entropy can be extracted from the Lagrange multiplier $\Lambda$ as $S = -2 \pi i \Lambda $.
 In order to find an expression for $\Lambda$ we first write down the equations $\partial_{\Delta_{1,2}} S=0$ and $\partial_{\tau} S=0$.
 These three equations allow to express the quantities $\Lambda+Q_{1,2}$ and $\Lambda-J$ in terms of $\Delta_{1,2}$ and $\tau$.
 They read

-Using these relations we find the an identity involving $\Lambda$, $Q_{1,2}$, and $J$.
-In the case of $\mathcal{N}=4$ SYM this is a cubic equation in $\Lambda$; here instead we found a fifth order equation in $\Lambda$, which to the best of our knowledge appears for the first time in such a calculation.
+Using these relations we can find an identity involving $\Lambda$, $Q_{1,2}$, and $J$.
+In the case of $\mathcal{N}=4$ SYM this is a cubic equation in $\Lambda$; here instead we found a fifth-order equation in $\Lambda$, which to the best of our knowledge appears for the first time in such a calculation.
 It reads:

 Solving this equation in $\Lambda$ yields the entropy $S$ as a function of the charges as explained above.
 In order to obtain a sensible result we should also impose that $\Lambda$ is purely imaginary.
 In general a fifth order equation with two imaginary solutions can be written as